amiitm/airlines-data-analysis/README.md

 ## Data Analysis
 **Hive** is a data warehouse system for Hadoop that facilitates easy data summarization, and the analysis of large datasets stored in Hadoop compatible file systems.
 Hive provides a mechanism to project structure onto this data and query the data using a SQL-like language called **HiveQL**.

+## Connection

+We have used **Cloudera JDBC Driver for Apache Hive** for direct HiveQL access to Apache Hadoop distributions i.e. Cloudera.

 ## Glimpse

 ### Summary for the data